CreativeMayhemLtd/.github/profile/README.md

 Creative Mayhem is a hybrid consultancy, studio, and lab building systems that keep people connected to meaning, value, and each other in an age dominated by automation.

-We create **human-scale infrastructure** for a world that’s scaling away from people — tools for those who still want to make, trade, play, and communicate.
+We create **human-scale infrastructure** for a world that’s scaling away from people; tools for those who still want to make, trade, play, and communicate.

 ---